cboss320/module-7-final/README.md

 * (Question 11) Number of sentences printed: 1 pt
 * (Question 12) Thoughtful answer based on reported polarity scores: 1 pt
 * (Question 13) Thoughtful answer based on summaries: 1 pt

+### Project Summary:

+Summarize what your project does: showing the lyrics of Lady Gaga songs Summarize the skills your project demonstrates: pulling information from a civ file and saved it as a .txt and .json files.